5 critical documentation best practices for docs-as-code

 How Hyperlint supports the docs-as-code approach

-Hyperlint is designed from the ground up to complement the docs-as-code philosophy.
+Hyperlint is built from the ground up to complement the docs-as-code philosophy.
 By treating documentation as code, Hyperlint enables you to leverage the same tools and processes that your development team uses, ensuring a cohesive and efficient workflow.

 One of the key ways Hyperlint supports docs-as-code is through its integration with version control systems like Git.
 Hyperlint operates as a GitHub bot, monitoring your repositories for changes to documentation files.
 It then provides feedback and suggestions directly on pull requests, ensuring that every update to your documentation is reviewed and maintained to the highest standard.